Childcare De-mystified – Nannies vs Au Pairs

 What qualifications or experience do they need?

 Unlike nannies, au pairs don’t tend to have childcare qualifications or have much childcare experience.
-They are usually between 17-27 years old and perhaps taking a break between jobs or studies to improve their language skills, travel and get some work experience.
-They’re not classed as an employee or professional childcare provider, but are more like an older sibling who helps with family chores, including taking care of children, preparing meals and doing some light housework.
+They are usually between 17-27 years old.
+Perhaps taking a break between jobs or studies to improve their language skills, travel and get some work experience.
+They’re not classed as an employee or professional childcare provider.
+They are more like an older sibling, helping with family chores, taking care of children, preparing meals and doing light housework.

 Nannies, on the other hand – are experienced childcare professionals and would be classed as your employee.
-Although they’re not required to, most come from a nursery or childcare background and have a relevant childcare qualification such as an NVQ, diploma or university degree in childcare.
+They’re not required to, but most come from a nursery or childcare background.
+Likewise, nearly all have a relevant childcare qualification such as an NVQ, diploma or university degree in childcare.
 All nannies should also have an enhanced DBS check.
 If they are Ofsted registered they also need a paediatric first aid certificate.
 Happy Nest nannies need all those things and the equivalent of a level 3 childcare qualification.

 What hours do they work?

-Au pairs normally work around 30 hours per week and their responsibilities usually include childcare and chores but not heavy household duties.
-Nannies work on average around 10-12 hours per day and whilst an au pair may expect to have weekends off, a live-in nanny’s working week often includes working a day at the weekend with a day off in return during the week.
-Their main focus will be providing quality childcare with some household duties related to the children thrown-in, like tidying bedrooms and playrooms, doing the children’s laundry and preparing their meals.
+Au pairs tend to work around 30 hours per week.
+Their responsibilities usually include childcare and chores but not heavy household duties.
+Nannies work on average around 10-12 hours per day.
+And whilst an au pair may expect to have weekends off, a live-in nanny’s working week often includes working a day at the weekend with a day off in return during the week.
+Their main focus will be providing quality childcare with some household duties related to the children thrown-in.
+This might include tidying bedrooms and playrooms, doing the children’s laundry and preparing their meals.

-The beauty of having a nanny or au pair is that – unlike having to work around hours set by a nursery or childminder – you decide the hours you need based on your schedule.
-So if you work shifts, weekends or long hours they could be what you’re looking for.
+The beauty of having a nanny or au pair is that – unlike having to work around hours set by a nursery or childminder – you decide the hours you need.
+And it’s based on your schedule, so if you work shifts, weekends or long hours they could be what you’re looking for.
 Nannies tend to be the most flexible, able to start early, work late, do full days or just before and after school care.
-You set their hours based on the days and hours you need and it’s all agreed and written into a contract so everyone knows where they are.
+You set their hours based on the days and hours you need and it’s written into a contract so everyone knows where they are.